Lyksok/mcserver-world-switcher/README.md

 # mcserver-world-switcher

-This python script allows to boot different Minecraft worlds.
+This package allows to boot different Minecraft worlds on your server.

 # Features :
-  - Boot minecraft server with custom parameters (in developpment)
+  - Boot minecraft server with custom parameters (in development)
-  - Choose which Minecraft world to boot (in developpment)
+  - Choose which Minecraft world to boot (in development)
-  - Create new Minecraft world (in developpment)
+  - Create new Minecraft world (in development)
+  - Manage easily your Minecraft worlds (in development)